kellyjwallace/cowlogdata/README.md

 cldata generates a summary dataframe based on individual cowlog csv observations.
 Additionaly it generates a list of zones dientified in the observations.

 <b>clseries</b><br>
-to visualize average movement in the arena over time, clseries splits each observation into ten even segments of the same length and visualizes relative time in zones per segment.
+to visualize average movement in the arena over time, clseries splits the observations into ten even segments of the same length and visualizes an aveage of the relative time in zones per time segment.

 ![clseries!](https://github.com/kellyjwallace/cowlogdata/raw/master/examples/clseries.png)